 - Arya Stark/Cat of the Canals in A Song of Ice and Fire becomes this after she escapes to Braavos.

-- Nancy of the Doctor Who episode "The Empty Child" may be considered a subversion.
-Although she used the clever tricks to survive which are trademark to this trope, she was anything but happy-go-lucky.
-It could be considered a Deconstruction of this trope.
+- Nancy of the episode "The Empty Child" is a lesser example; although she used the clever tricks to survive which are trademark to this trope, she was anything but happy-go-lucky.

 - Adric, one of the Doctor's companions in the Classic Series, was originally intended to be an "Artful Dodger" character; Matthew Waterhouse even assumed he would have to put on a Cockney accent when auditioning for the role.
 However, subsequent scripts deviated from this, resulting in a character whom many fans came to regard as one of the most annoying companions in the series.

-- Boxey on the new Battlestar Galactica was going to become this, until the character was written out due to a lack of time for the planned development.
+- Boxey in Battlestar Galactica was going to become this, until the character was written out due to a lack of time for the planned development.

 - Liam in Tracy Beaker Returns.
-Mike collects him from the police station and runs into Tracy who just published her first book followed by this discussion:
+Support worker Mike Milligan collects him from the police station and runs into Tracy who just published her first book followed by this discussion:

-Mike: See Liam if you want to get on in life, maybe we could have a little less artful dodger and a bit more Tracy Beaker
+Mike Milligan: See, Liam, if you want to get on in life, maybe we could have a little less artful dodger and a bit more Tracy Beaker.

-Mike: You published your own book with Cam's money, Tracy how could you?
+Mike: [after Tracy's explanation for being in the station] You published your own book with Cam's money?!
+Tracy, how could you?

-Tracy: Cam's a writer she'll understand.
+Tracy: [defensive] Cam's a writer!
+She'll understand!
 I'll pay her back when the book sells.

-Liam: So Mike, I think I'd better stick with the artful dodger thing for now, what do you reckon?
+Liam: So Mike, I think I'd better stick with the artful dodger thing for now.
+What d'you reckon?